-- Traditional Hip Replacement – A large incision of 10 to 12 inches is made and the surrounding muscles detached in order to access the hip and replace the diseased joint.
+- Traditional Hip Replacement – In traditional hip replacements, a large incision of 10 to 12 inches is made and the surrounding muscles detached in order to access the hip and replace the diseased joint.
 Average hospital stays range 4 to 5 days, with a 3 to 6 month recovery period and extensive rehabilitation.

-- Anterior Hip Replacement – A smaller incision of 4 to 6 inches is made on the anterior side of the hip, and the surrounding muscles are left intact.
+- Anterior Hip Replacement – In anterior hip replacements, smaller incision of 4 to 6 inches is made on the anterior side of the hip, and the surrounding muscles are left intact.
 Average hospital stay is 1 to 3 days, with a 1 to 3 month recovery period and shorter rehabilitation.

-- SuperPath Hip Replacement – An even smaller incision of 2 to 3 inches is used and the hip muscles are left intact.
+- SuperPath Hip Replacement – In SuperPath hip replacements, an even smaller incision of 2 to 3 inches is used and the hip muscles are left intact.
 Average hospital stay is 24 hours, and most patients are able to ambulate the same day with walking aids.
 A shorter rehabilitation period will follow.

 Hip Osteoarthritis Blogs